This post contains affiliate links.

 Graffiti art is interesting to discuss with students, as they can be in direct contact with it much more often than with traditional fine art.

-So this Banski Playing Cards gameOpens in a new tab. is a good idea in my opinion.
+So this Banski Playing Cards game is a good idea in my opinion.
 I just regret that there are no “pseudo-titles” under the artworks.
 The reason why I would like to have them is to facilitate search on the Internet.
 So if you want to facilitate the search you might have to build an index of the images and corresponding names that you print on a sheet of paper.

 This is a “mild” recommendation, but the game is instructional though.